Towards Contextual Sensitive Data Detection: Introduction

-In this paper, we first revisit the concept of sensitive data, arguing for a more contextual perspective.
-We introduce two new LLM-assisted mechanisms for contextual sensitive data detection.
-First, we introduce the \textit{detect-then-reflect} mechanism for \textit{type contextualization} of data values within the entire document or tabular dataset to assess their sensitivity.
-Experiments with real-world datasets containing personal identifiable information show that this mechanism yields a strong improvement in precision while maintaining high recall.
-Second, the \textit{retrieve-then-detect} mechanism for \textit{domain contextualization} which grounds the assessment in domain-specific sensitivity specifications.
+In this paper, we revisit the concept of sensitive data detection, arguing for a more contextual perspective.
+We particularly focus on two aspects of contextual sensitive data detection.
+First, \textit{type contextualization} which takes a more nuanced view beyond the type of values (e.g. \texttt{addresses}) by taking the broader context of the data into account.
+We introduce the technical ``detect-then-reflect'' mechanism which first detects the type of the values at hand, then reflects on their actual sensitivity based on contextual signals within the document or dataset.
+Experiments with real-world datasets containing personal identifiable information (PII) show that this mechanism, instrumented by language models, yields a strong improvement in precision while maintaining high recall.
+Second, we posit \textit{domain contextualization} which addresses sensitivity that depends on external domain-specific factors, beyond merely static types such as PII.
+We introduce the ``retrieve-then-detect'' mechanism which first retrieves relevant domain-specific information, such as applicable data policies, to then ground the data sensitivity detection in using a language model.
 Evaluations illustrate the potential of this mechanism, achieving high recall and improved consistency for detecting non-personal sensitive data.
-Importantly, the context-grounded domain-specific explanations were deemed highly useful by experts in humanitarian data assessment in a case-study.
+Importantly, the context-grounded domain-specific explanations are deemed highly useful by experts in humanitarian data assessment in a case-study.